Wabinab/Xenoblade-Chronicles-3-The-Book/src/16_colony_4.md

 Before Lanz could reply, Taion interrupted, "I'd like to call ixnay on the punting, if it's not too much bother.
 I'm afraid it would get quite messy."

 Lanz: "C'mon...
 It was just a figure of speech, mate."
-Taion tilted his head to think for a while, to no avail.
+Taion tilted his head aside in disagreement.

 Noah: "OK then!
 Everyone good to start asking round the colony to find out how we can help?"